 How the Apollo missions transformed our understanding of the Moon’s origin

-There are multiple hypotheses that have attempted to explain how the Moon came to be.
-For this article, we’ll focus on the most popular one—The Giant Impact Hypothesis (GIH).
+Over the decades, scientists have proposed multiple hypotheses to attempt explaining how the Moon came to be.
+For this article, I’ll focus on the one with the highest consensus among scientists—the Giant Impact Hypothesis (GIH).

 According to the GIH, a titanic collision took place 4.5 billion years ago, when the planets had just formed.
 A young Mars-sized planet, named Theia, collided with the early Earth.
-The impact ejected a huge amount of material.
-While some of this material escaped into space, the rest stayed in orbit, and consolidated to form the Moon.
+The impact ejected a colossal amount of material.
+While some of this material escaped to space, the rest stayed in orbit and consolidated to form the Moon.

 Findings in support of the GIH

-The samples brought back from Apollo 11 contained millimetric fragments from the rocky highlands nearby.
-The highlands represent material from the Moon’s crust and the samples were indeed found to be made of anorthosites.
-Moreover, KREEP-rich materials were also found in those samples.
-These findings all but confirmed the molten state of the ancient Moon, supporting the GIH.
+The samples brought to Earth by Apollo 11 contained millimetric fragments from the rocky highlands nearby, the latter of which are part of the aforementioned bright crust.
+Those fragments were not only found to be made of anorthosites but had KREEP-rich materials too, all but confirming the molten state of the ancient Moon and supporting the GIH.

 The lunar core

 Also supporting the GIH were three independent experiments on Apollo missions that gave insights into the Moon’s interior.
-Data from the Passive Seismic Experiments, the Laser Ranging Retroreflectors and the Lunar Surface Magnetometers constrained the radius of the lunar core to be less than 450 kilometers.
-That means the lunar core, solid core and liquid one combined, represents only about 25 percent of the Moon’s radius, in contrast to about 50 percent for other terrestrial bodies, including Earth.
+Data from the Passive Seismic Experiments, the Laser Ranging Retroreflectors, and the Lunar Surface Magnetometers all implied that the Moon’s core shouldn’t be larger than 900 kilometers.
+That means the lunar core, solid and liquid combined, represents only about 25 percent of the Moon’s radius, in contrast to about 50 percent for other terrestrial bodies like Earth.

-Isotopes in volatiles deplete differently depending on the event, thereby telling us which of the above two processes was responsible for the characteristics we see now.
-Lighter isotopes of Zinc for example, are depleted in large amounts by evaporation during the Moon’s formation.
-But they are unaffected by volcanic processes.
+Studying isotopes—different subatomic forms of the same element—in existing lunar volatiles can help us know the Moon’s past.
+Since isotopes in volatiles deplete differently based on the nature of the event, they can tell us which and how much of the above two processes shaped what we see now.
+Lighter isotopes of Zinc, for example, would get evaporated in large amounts during the Moon’s fiery formation but remain unaffected by volcanic processes.

 Findings against the GIH

-One explanation could be that Theia had the same composition as Earth but that was a long shot.
-Computer simulations of the GIH collision by Caltech researchers in 2007 calculated the origin of various materials relative to the Sun and how they were distributed in the early solar system.
-Unfortunately, they found the likelihood of Theia having an identical isotopic composition to the Earth to be less than 1%.
+One unlikely explanation is that Theia had the same composition as Earth but that’s a long shot.
+Computer simulations of the GIH collision by Caltech researchers in 2007 calculated the origin of various materials relative to the Sun, and how they were distributed across the early Solar System.
+They found the likelihood of Theia having an identical isotopic composition to Earth to be less than 1%.

 A shared water source for the Earth and the Moon

-This indicates that the process that formed the Moon involved objects that were created in this neighborhood of the solar system, making the GIH even less feasible.
-The results suggest that both the Earth and the Moon share the same water source.
-The nature of water in the lunar interior is thus not compatible with the GIH.
+These results indicate that the process that formed the Moon involved objects that were created in this neighborhood of the Solar System, and that both Earth and the Moon shared the same water source.
+The nature of water in the Moon’s interior is thus not compatible with the GIH.